 [Street harassment is] a statement of power.
 It’s a way of letting me know that a man has the right to my body, a right to discuss it, analyse it, appraise it, and let me or anybody else in the vicinity know his verdict, whether I like it or not.Laura Bates, Everyday Sexism Project9 Women should not accept street harassment as ‘just a compliment’ – The Guardian, 28th Feb 2014

 Advertising is unavoidable in public space and can reinforce male control of, and entitlement to, that space and the exclusion of women and others.
 This is also how street harassment is used to control women and others in public spaces.
 At a conscious and subconscious level, it reminds them of their vulnerability and need to conform to specific ideas of femininity and masculinity in order to remain safe.
 Street harassment, then, should be understood as an expression of male privilege and domination.
 Its cultural roots must be addressed.

-The Bristol Street Harassment Project collected stories, mainly from local women, of their experiences of street harassment across the city.
+The Bristol Street Harassment Project, which is no longer running, collected stories, mainly from local women, of their experiences of street harassment across the city.
 These often showed how behind a supposed ‘compliment’ was in fact intimidation and potential violence if women did not respond in the positive way expected.

 The fight against sexist and objectifying advertising in public space is not about shaming and hiding bodies to conform to old-fashioned notions of ‘decency’.
 It is about challenging advertising’s role in a patriarchal system which constantly enforces inequalities between genders, and the consequences of this for society in terms of the normalisation of gender-based violence and harassment.

-Written and published by Adblock Bristol and Zero Tolerance Bristol, December 2018.
+Originally written and published by Adblock Bristol and Bristol Zero Tolerance, December 2018.

 Eating disorders: NHS reports surge in hospital admissions, The Guardian, 12th February 2018